 Performance Marketing: The Data Trap That Wastes Millions

-Let’s get one thing straight: no one measurement approach will reliably answer all your questions.
-The best marketers triangulate using multiple data sources & know how and when to to use each one.
+Let’s get one thing straight: no single measurement approach can reliably answer all your marketing questions.
+The best marketers triangulate across multiple data sources and know when and how to use each one.

 The challenge?
-Strategic measurement can be costly, time-intensive & infrequent.
-Oftentimes legacy businesses are running blind.
+Strategic measurement is often costly, time-consuming, and infrequent.
+Often, smaller legacy businesses are flying blind.

-Meanwhile, digital data is granular, real-time, accessible & ‘free’.
-It’s tempting to make decisions only from this dataset.
-Many organisations fall into the trap of using this data in the wrong way & end up wasting millions.
+Meanwhile, digital data is granular, real-time, and seemingly ‘free’.
+It’s tempting to make strategic decisions based on this alone.
+But using this data in the wrong way can lead to poor decisions...

 How to Know If You’ve Fallen Into the Trap

-1. Your team only talk about ROAS, CTR, and other metrics from tools like Google Analytics/ Attribution vendors.
+Your team only talks about ROAS, CTR, and other metrics from tools like Google Analytics or attribution vendors.

 So What’s the Problem?